-Aseptically reconstitute each vial with 30 ml water for injection to provide a concentration of 3.33 mg/ml.
-The reconstitution time can be up to 5 minutes.
+Aseptically reconstitute each vial with addition of 30 mL water for injections and shake carefully to provide a concentration of 3.33 mg/mL.
+The reconstitution time can be up to 5 mins.
 After subsequent dilution, the solution is to be discarded if particulate matter or discoloration is identified.